2nd Phase Of Hepatitis-B Vaccination Starts In Balochistan - UrduPoint

 2nd Phase Of Hepatitis-B Vaccination Starts In Balochistan

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Apr, 2021 ) :The second phase of Hepatitis-B vaccination was started in Naseerabad under the Chief Minister's initiative for Hepatitis Free Balochistan.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Apr, 2021 ) :The second phase of vaccination for Hepatitis-B was started in Naseerabad under the Chief Minister's initiative for Hepatitis Free Balochistan.

 Screening centres were set up in the 32 District Headquarters Hospital (DHQs) along with one in MCH centre in Hazara Town Quetta and three in tertiary care hospitals.